 For the period

 Name: Date:

 Department: Signature:

-1 etions at §5.5) and submit two copies to your chair by the o copies of your current curriculum vitae .
-(One copy of each ch
+Please complete this form (instructions at §5.5) and submit two copies to your chair by the announced deadline, enclosing two copies of your current curriculum vitae.
+(One copy of each will be forwarded to the Dean for your personnel file.)